- Character Development -

 Cub Scout Program

 Cub Scouting is an active program.
-Boys learn by doing, and there's no end to the fun things that Cub Scouts do in their dens, as a pack, and at special events.
-With activities held at every level—family, den, and pack—Cub Scouting provides a year-round program of fun and learning for boys and their families.
+Youth learn by doing, and there's no end to the fun things that Cub Scouts do in their dens, as a pack, and at special events.
+With activities held at every level—family, den, and pack—Cub Scouting provides a year-round program of fun and learning for youth and their families.

 Cub Scout Camping